prometheus/proposals/proposals/0069_prometheus-exporters-otel-embedding.md

 └─────────────────────────────────────────────────────────────┘
 ```

-### New Interfaces in exporter-toolkit
+### New Interfaces in prometheus-collector-bridge

-The `exporter-toolkit` project will provide new interfaces that Prometheus exporters can implement:
+The new `prometheus-collector-bridge` library will be created in a dedicated repository under the Prometheus organization.
+This library will define interfaces that Prometheus exporters must implement to be embeddable in OpenTelemetry Collectors:

 #### ExporterLifecycleManager Interface